 - 1. What is the culture of the organization?
 Is this typical of the type of setting or unique to the employer? - 2.
 What is the organization's philosophy in terms of practice/patient care - 3.
 Is the environment supportive?
 What type of support is available? - 4.
+Is there an opportunity to co-treat with other disciplines?
+How often are cases discussed in an interdisciplinary setting? - 5.
 What is the organization's future?
 Is it restructuring?
 Downsizing?
-Expanding? - 5.
-Has the employer previously worked with a new practitioner? - 6.
-Does the organization employ other advanced practice nurses? - 7.
+Expanding? - 6.
+What is the employee turn-over in the department/clinic?
+On average how long do people stay? - 7.
+Has the employer previously worked with a new practitioner? - 8.
 What is the practice mix?
 Physicians, other providers, support staff?
-How many practitioners are scheduled during a shift? - 8.
-How, by whom, and how often will I be evaluated? - 9.
-Do I know my manager's style and work expectations? - 10.
+How many practitioners are scheduled during a shift? - 9.
+How, by whom, and how often will I be evaluated? - 10.
+Do I know my manager's style and work expectations? - 11.
 What does the rest of the team look like?
 Do I feel that I will fit?
 Can I become a member of the team quickly and succeed immediately?